hybridindie/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Coursera Capstone
-Git repo for Capstone Project
+Git repo for completing the IBM Applied Data Science Capstone specialization on Coursera